Get 50 GB of free cloud storage with MEGA. MEGA offers secure end-to-end encryption to help combat a breach in privacy.

 The total storage is actually shared with other Google services, like Gmail and Google+ Photos.
 If you don't use the other services, you can utilize almost all the space for Google Drive alone.

-A sync client can be installed for Windows and Mac users, which supports folder and file uploads, as well as a mobile app for Android and iOS users that can send photos and videos to Google Drive.
+A sync client can be installed for desktop users, which supports folder and file uploads.
+There's also a mobile app that can send photos and videos to Google Drive.

 Folders and files can be shared with specific Google users via their email address or anyone with a public link.
 You can also make a file view-only, which prevents someone from downloading it.